migtools/cpma/docs/scenarios/report/README.md

 ### 1. Prerequisites

-Prior to working with CPMA you need to deploy an OCP3 cluster(OCP 3.7, 3.9, 3.10, 3.11 should be supported).
+Prior to working with CPMA you need to deploy an OCP 3.7+ cluster(OCP 3.7, 3.9, 3.10, 3.11 will be supported).
 In order to generate a report, CPMA interacts with OCP using it's API.
-This means KUBECONFIG is required as a well as user used to talk with OCP cluster API needs to have priviligies to list nodes, projects, pods etc. Recommended cluster role is `system:admin`.
-It can be configured with following command: `oc adm policy add-cluster-role-to-user system:admin <username>`.
+This means KUBECONFIG is required as a well as user used to talk with OCP cluster API needs to have privileges to list nodes, projects, pods etc. Recommended cluster role is `system-admin`.
+It can be configured with following command: `oc adm policy add-cluster-role-to-user system-admin <username>`.

 ---